 A list of all programmes eligible for funding can be found on our website here.

 It is necessary for us to change the timetable for exams leading to MCC as they will now take place with online invigilation.
-Please see the January timetable for online MCC exams.
+Please see the MCC exam timetable May 2023

-On the homepage of IOB Learn, click on IOB Members.
-Click on the IOB Store card.
-The following screens will bring you to the IOB Store where you can re-register to a module.
+On IOB Learn, click on the Resources tab on the home page.
+Click on the IOB Store card which will bring you to the IOB Store allowing you to re-register for a module.